 8.2.4.
-Specific Aims and Sub Aims
+Specific Aims and Subaims

-List specific aims and sub aims to be achieved during this award.
+List specific aims and subaims to be achieved during this award.
 This section must be completed by the PI.
-These aims/sub aims will also be used during the submission and evaluation of progress reports and assessment of project success.
-Refer to the template for specific aims and sub aims document located in Current Funding Opportunities for Academic Research in CARS.
+At least 1 specific aim and 1 subaim are required.
+Provide 2 to 3 sentences describing activities to be performed and anticipated milestones.
+Up to 5 specific aims and 5 subaims per specific aim may be entered.
+These Aims/Sub Aims will be used during the submission and evaluation of progress reports and assessment of project success.
+Refer to the template for specific aims and subaims document located in Current Funding Opportunities for Academic Research in CARS.